 - a completed application form signed by your guarantor

 - two identical passport photos

 - an accepted proof of Canadian citizenship, and

 - a complete Declaration concerning a lost, stolen, inaccessible, damaged or found Canadian travel document (PPTC 203, PDF, 195 KB)

 Before the passport can be replaced, Canadian authorities will conduct an investigation into the circumstances of the loss or theft.
 This may lead to delays in processing the replacement passport.

-*The following regions must conform to same regulations as the United States: Bermuda, American Samoa, Guam, the Marshall Islands, the Midway Islands, the Northern Mariana Islands, Puerto Rico, Saint-Pierre et Miquelon and the US Virgin Islands.
+*The following regions must conform to same regulations as the United States: Bermuda, American Samoa, the Midway Islands, Puerto Rico and the US Virgin Islands.

 - Date modified: